kwong0419/prompt-project-reviews-website/README.md

 2. **Styling**:
    - Basic CSS for the layout to ensure the site is visually organized, such as padding, margins, text alignments, and color schemes.

-## Example Prompts to Guide the Creation

-- "Generate a header component with the site's title and a navigation menu."
-- "Create a main section that will display reviews with their titles, dates, and summaries."
-- "Develop a form with inputs for a review title, reviewer's name, and a large textarea for review content.
-Include a submit button."
-- "Construct a footer with basic copyright and contact information."
-- "Write CSS for the header to have a background color and the text centered."
-- "Set up state management for each input field in the form using `useState`."
-- "Make a function that logs the input data to the console when the form is submitted."
-- "Add basic validation to the form to ensure all fields are filled before submission."

 ## Using Cursor IDE

 Fellows should use Cursor IDE to complete this project.
 They can generate prompts by either pressing `Command-K` or `Command-L` within the IDE.